-Pam Sullivan is the System Program Director for the GOES-R Series Program, where she is in charge of the development, integration, and launching of the Western Hemisphere’s most advanced weather-observing and environmental-monitoring satellites.
+Pamela (Pam) Sullivan is the Director for the Geostationary Operational Environmental Satellite System-R (GOES-R) Series Program Office, where she is in charge of the development, integration, and launching of the Western Hemisphere’s most advanced weather-observing and environmental-monitoring satellites.

 Sullivan oversees the development of the spacecraft and instruments, as well as the ground system that receives the data from the satellites, generates data products, and distributes the products to forecasters.
 The GOES-R Series includes NOAA’s operational GOES-East, GOES-West, and the upcoming GOES-T and GOES-U satellites.
 She is also overseeing the formulation for next generation of geostationary satellites.